VA Benefits GuideUpdated: November 3, 2022

 Veterans may apply for VA Specially Adapted Housing Grants by filling out VA Form 26-4555 and submitting it to the VA along with any other required documentation.

-Service-Disabled Veterans Insurance (S-DVI) are issued to qualifying service members for a maximum coverage amount of $10,000.
-The VA official site says totally disabled veterans may be eligible for a waiver of all insurance premiums of this programs and may be able to apply for a maximum S-DVI benefit of $30,000.
+Service-Disabled Veterans Insurance (S-DVI) is issued to qualifying service members for a maximum coverage amount of $10,000.
+The VA official site says totally disabled veterans may be eligible for a waiver of all insurance premiums of these programs and may be able to apply for a maximum S-DVI benefit of $30,000.

 Veterans are permitted to apply for S-DVI if the following conditions are met: